 Q: What’s the most rewarding part of your job?

 A: Though a sizable portion of my patients can’t directly tell me what is wrong, listening to their families explain what is wrong and observing and examining the child can reveal quite a bit.
 And with the right intervention, most children rebound quickly.
-Seeing the look on the faces of parents that go from anxious to elated when their child improves never gets old.
+Seeing the look on the faces of parents who go from anxious to elated when their child improves never gets old.
 I truly feel as though I am making a difference.
 Also, nothing is quite as satisfying as the instant gratification of reducing a nursemaid’s elbow!

 SUBSPECIALITIES IN PEDIATRICS